-Thank you Hailey Fire Department for these awesome drone photos of The Hope Garden!
+Thank you Wood River Fire and Rescue for these awesome drone photos of The Hope Garden!

 The spring thaw signals wildflowers and big rivers.
 While May often stirs anticipation for summer adventures, it’s still one of the most challenging months for our neighbors in need.
 In painful contrast to the new growth of the season, May is one of seasonal unemployment and less funding for our food programs.